top of page

 In addition to her literary pursuits, she has years of experience as a specialist nurse, CBT therapist, and clinical lead within the NHS.

-Before her debut collection:
+Before her debut:

 Her poetry pamphlet, Rice & Rain (V Press), won the 2018 Saboteur Awards for Best Poetry Pamphlet.

-Romalyn’s work has been featured in BBC World News, TEDxNHS, World Literature Today, BBC Radio 4, BBC Radio 3 The Verb, Harper's Bazaar, Vogue UK, Southbank Center, Book Week Scotland, Birmingham Literature Festival, Verve Poetry Festival, and others.
+Romalyn’s work has been featured in BBC World News, TEDxNHS, World Literature Today, BBC Radio 4, BBC Radio 3 The Verb, Harper's Bazaar, Vogue UK, Southbank Centre, Book Week Scotland, Birmingham Literature Festival, Verve Poetry Festival, and others.

-Praise for Romalyn Ante
+Praise for her work

 ‘Captivating, playful, moving, witty and agile... an unforced poet with a lightness of touch and fortitude’ – The Guardian